 For more information, see my Curriculum Vitae.

-I am the holder of ERC starting grant 313360 EPS, called Epistemic Protocol Synthesis.
+I am the holder of ERC starting grant 313360 EPS, called Epistemic Protocol Synthesis (project description).
 This five year project (2013-2018) started February 2013, at LORIA Nancy.
 It is executed in the section (equipe) CELLO, which stands for: Computational Epistemic Logic in LOrraine.
-There are job vacancies with an application deadline of 15 May 2014.
-Apart from myself, currently CELLO has the following members: